TeamCFML/coldfusion-inflector/README.markdown

 # CFML Inflector

-This is a ColdFusion component which provides the ability to transform words from singular to plural (and back again), capitalises, PascelCase or CamelCases and humanises.
+This is a CFML (Lucee/Cold Fusion) component which provides the ability to transform words from singular to plural (and back again), capitalises, PascelCase or CamelCases and humanises.
 It is based on the Ruby on Rails [ActiveSupport::Inflector][rails-inflector] class.